Introduction

 4. Anomaly Detection and Fraud Prevention

-5. Natural Language Processing (NLP) for Data Interpretation
+5. NLP for Data Interpretation

 6. Real-Time Data Analytics